isomerpages/pa-cdcvouchers-r/_residents/Get Started.md

 In January 2023, every Singaporean household will receive a total of $300 worth of CDC Vouchers, comprising the $200 CDC Vouchers announced at Budget 2022 under the Assurance Package for GST and the additional $100 CDC Vouchers under the October 2022 Cost Of Living Support Package.

  Only one household member with a Singpass account needs to claim the vouchers on behalf of the entire household.
 Visit <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a>, select CDC Vouchers Scheme 2023, and login with Singpass to claim the vouchers.

-Households can still use <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a> to claim their 2021 CDC Vouchers if they have not done so.

-The SMS voucher link for the CDC Vouchers Scheme 2022 is different from the voucher link received for the CDC Vouchers Scheme 2021.
-Both links and vouchers are valid till 31 December 2022.
+CDC Vouchers 2023 are valid till 31 December 2023.

 <table border="0" cellspacing="0" cellpadding="0" style="font-size: 120%;">
 <tbody>